List of Halloween (franchise) characters: Lindsey Wallace

 Lindsey Wallace first appears in 1978's Halloween as she is babysat by Annie Brackett, where she sits and watches The Thing from Another World.
 After Annie leaves the Wallace house to go and pick up her boyfriend, Paul, she leaves Lindsey in the care of Laurie Strode, who is babysitting Tommy Doyle at his house.
 Before leaving to pick up her boyfriend, Annie is killed by Michael.
 Lindsey is then seen asleep with Tommy while Laurie goes to check on Annie, Paul, Lynda and Bob.
 Lindsey and Tommy later open the door for Laurie as she is chased back into the house by Michael.
 After locking themselves in the bathroom and Laurie being attacked twice, Laurie tells them to go to the Mackenzies' house.
-She appears in Halloween II in a recap of the first film's final moments.
+She appears in Halloween II in a recap of the first film's final moments and in Halloween 4: The Return of Michael Myers where she is now a teenager who is friends with Rachel Carruthers and looks after her younger foster sister Jamie Lloyd.
 She also appears in Rob Zombie's remake in a role much like the one she has in the original.
 Richards reprised the role for Halloween Kills (2021), which follows directly from the previous film, 40 years after the events of the original film as part of its own continuity.
-She is depicted at being the 40th anniversary of Michael's arrest and imprisonment along other survivors such as Tommy and Marion Chambers.
+She is depicted attending the 40th anniversary of Michael's arrest and imprisonment along other survivors such as Tommy and Marion Chambers.
 When alerted to the escape of Myers, Marion, Lindsey, and a bar patron are tasked to task to warn others in Haddonfield to stay inside, but they are soon ambushed by Myers, who kills all of them except Lindsey, who escapes with injury.